 Simon Davies joined Tottenham from Peterborough with Matthew Etherington and made over 120 appearances before joining Everton in 2005 for £4 million.
 He became a regular player and was a member of the team which lost the 2002 League Cup Final to Blackburn Rovers.
 He joined Fulham in 2007 and made over 160 appearances for them before being released last summer having struggled with injury in the previous two seasons.

 Bobby Zamora joined Tottenham from Brighton but in six months at the club his chances were limited and he only scored one goal, the winner in a Cup game against West Ham United.
 He joined West Ham when Spurs signed Jermain Defoe in 2004.
 After four years he joined Fulham.Stephen Kelly came through Spurs youth scheme and impressed on loan at lower league clubs.
 On returning to Tottenham, however, Kelly made only 37 appearances and the lack of first team football saw him transferred to Birmingham City in 2006.
-After three years the Republic of Ireland international returned to London with Fulham on 2009. he signed Reading in January, 2013.
+After three years the Republic of Ireland international returned to London with Fulham on 2009.
+He signed for Reading in January, 2013.

 Danny Murphy, made 170 appearances for Liverpool and joined Spurs in 2006 after two seasons with Charlton Athletic.
 Limited opportunities saw Martin Jol transfer him to Fulham eighteen months later.
 In five seasons with Fulham he made just under 200 appearances at Craven Cottage before being released in the summer of 2012 when he signed for Blackburn Rovers.
 He announced his retirement in October to continue with media work.